Ayutthaya Kingdom: Kings

-According to Buddhism, the king was also believed to be a bodhisattva.
-One of the most important duties of the king was to build a temple or a Buddha statue as a symbol of prosperity and peace.

-For locals, another aspect of the kingship was also the analogy of "The Lord of the Land" or "He who Rules the Earth" (Phra Chao Phaendin).
-According to the court etiquette, a special language, Rachasap (Rājāśabda, 'royal language'), was used to communicate with or about royalty.
-In Ayutthaya, the king was said to grant control over land to his subjects, from nobles to commoners, according to the sakna or sakdina system codified by King Borommatrailokkanat (1448–1488).
-The sakdina system was similar to, but not the same as feudalism, under which the monarch does not own the land.
-While there is no concrete evidence that this land management system constituted a formal palace economy, the French François-Timoléon de Choisy, who came to Ayutthaya in 1685, wrote, "the king has absolute power.
-He is truly the god of the Siamese: no-one dares to utter his name."
-Another 17th century writer, the Dutchman Jan van Vliet, remarked that the King of Siam was "honoured and worshipped by his subjects second to god."
-Laws and orders were issued by the king.
-For sometimes the king himself was also the highest judge who judged and punished important criminals such as traitors or rebels.
+In Buddhism, the king was also regarded as a bodhisattva, with temple and Buddha-image construction among his important duties as symbols of prosperity and peace.
+For local subjects, kingship also carried the conception of the "Lord of the Land" or "He who Rules the Earth" (Phra Chao Phaendin).
+Court etiquette required the use of Rachasap (Rājāśabda, "royal language") when communicating with or about royalty.
+Under the sakna or sakdina system, codified by King Borommatrailokkanat (1448–1488), the king was said to grant control over land to subjects ranging from nobles to commoners.
+The system was similar to, but distinct from, feudalism, under which the monarch did not own the land.

+Although there is no concrete evidence that this land-management system constituted a formal palace economy, the French François-Timoléon de Choisy, who visited Ayutthaya in 1685, wrote that "the king has absolute power" and was regarded as a god by the Siamese.
+The Dutch writer Jan van Vliet similarly remarked in the 17th century that the king of Siam was "honoured and worshipped by his subjects second to god."
+The king issued laws and orders and sometimes served as the highest judge, deciding cases involving major criminals such as traitors and rebels.

-In addition to the sakdina system, another of the numerous institutional innovations of Borommatrailokkanat was to adopt the position of uparaja, translated as 'viceroy' or 'prince', usually held by the king's senior son or full brother, in an attempt to regularise the succession to the throne – a particularly difficult feat for a polygamous dynasty.
-In practice, there was inherent conflict between king and uparaja and frequent disputed successions.
-However, it is evident that the power of the throne of Ayutthaya had its limits.
-The hegemony of the Ayutthaya king was always based on his charisma based on his age and supporters.
-Without supporters, bloody coups took place from time to time.
-The most powerful figures of the capital were always generals, or the Minister of Military Department, Kalahom.
-During the last century of Ayutthaya, bloody fighting among princes and generals, aiming at the throne, plagued the court.
+In addition to the sakdina system, one of Borommatrailokkanat's institutional innovations was the adoption of the uparaja, translated as "viceroy" or "prince" and usually held by the king's senior son or full brother.
+The position was intended to regularise succession in a polygamous dynasty, but in practice it created inherent tensions between the king and uparaja and frequent succession disputes.

+The power of the Ayutthaya throne nevertheless had limits.
+Royal authority depended heavily on the king's personal prestige, age, and network of supporters, and the absence of sufficient support could lead to violent coups.
+Generals, particularly the Kalahom, the minister of the military, were among the most powerful figures in the capital.
+During the last century of Ayutthaya, conflicts among princes and generals over the throne repeatedly destabilised the court.